 - Help you adjust to college life

 If you are interested in becoming an RA, visit the office and ask for an application.
 You may also speak to your current RA about the job and any vacancies.
-RAs are compensated with a free room and a $200 monthly stipend.
+RAs are compensated with a free room, discounts and a $200 monthly stipend.

-Students who are unable to go home during breaks must contact the Office of Residential Living for approval.
+Students who are unable to go home during the Winter Break must contact the Office of Residential Living for approval and have a written documentation from an employer or .
 There is a minimal fee of $100/week or $30 per day (whichever is cheapest) since the breaks are not included in term charges.
 Students may however leave their belongings in their rooms over the breaks.

 What size are the beds?

 The beds in the residence halls, efficiency apartments, and children's room in the family apartments are X-Long twin beds (38.5" wide x 80" long).
 These beds are also 3 feet from the ground, allowing ample storage space.
 The master suite beds in the family apartments are queen size.

 Currently we do not allow students to build or bring loft beds into the units.

 Students are not permitted to nail objects or pictures to the wall.
 We encourage the use of painters tape, putty, or 3M brand adhesive.
 There will be a fine assessed for each nail hole.

 Because of the potential problems that individual painting causes, students are not permitted to paint their rooms.
 Painting your room will be considered a damage and you will be charged accordingly.